 Understanding CPG and Its Trends

-Consumer packaged goods (CPG) are relatively fast moving requiring routine replacement or replenishment, such as food, beverages, clothes, tobacco, makeup, and household products.
-The CPG industry is one of the largest industries in North America, with average annual value exceeding $2 trillion (Investopedia).
+Consumer packaged goods (CPG) are relatively fast moving, requiring routine replacement or replenishment, such as food, beverages, clothes, tobacco, makeup, and household products.
+The CPG industry is one of the largest industries in North America, with an average annual value exceeding $2 trillion (Investopedia).
 Some key statistics of the CPG sector today, according to the consumer products investor report, are as follows:

 The consumer goods industry is in a period of rapid change, as a result of four mega-trends:

 These trends have led companies to produce more SKUs with shorter product lifecycle for the digital-savvy consumer, which in-turn has led to disruptions in their supply chains and increased inventory costs.

 Generally, high variability is observed in CPG’s supply chain downstream, mostly due to complex demand patterns, dictated by customer buying behavior and seasonality trends in the market.
 This leads to ripples in the upstream supply chain resulting in longer lead times, stockouts, and poor responsiveness.
 The conventional inventory planning strategy for most of the industry is built on local planning practices.
 This type of inventory planning leads to the following challenges:

 To overcome these challenges, individual planning islands should be replaced by enterprise optimization capabilities that look at demand signals coming from retailers or point-of-sale data; and set the inventory levels for each product to help CPG mitigate the risk of excess inventory resulting from the “bullwhip effect”.

 Orchestrating Dynamic Inventory Management: A Requirement for CPG Success